ROCm/k8s-device-plugin/docs/user-guide/resource-allocation.md

 - For scenarios that involve partitioned GPUs, partitions from same GPU are assigned better score than partitions from different GPUs.

 When an allocation request for size S comes, the allocator calculates all subsets of size S out of available GPUs.
 For each set, the score is maintained(based on above criteria).
 Set with lowest score is picked for allocation.
 At any given time, best-effort policy tries to provide best possible combination of GPUs out of the avilable GPU pool.

+Below are few rules followed for allocation requests for X GPU partitions:
+- We try to allocate all partitions from the same GPU if possible.
+- In case there is a GPU with fewer available partitions that can accomodate the request, that GPU is preferred.
+This maximizes the utilization of GPUs already in use for other workloads and helps avoid fragmentation of unused GPUs.
+- If more than one GPU is needed to accomodate the request, we consider the topology(link type and NUMA affinity) as described above and generate all possible subsets.
+The subset with the lowest weight among the possible candidates is allocated.